Dharmiklakhankiya/digisign/README.md

 - Node.js and Express for the backend server
 - Vanilla JavaScript for the frontend
-- MongoDB for storing signature information
+- MongoDB Atlas for cloud database storage
 - Native Node.js crypto module for cryptographic operations

 ## Installation